vsphere-tmm/vsphere-supervisor/airgapped/air-gapped-harbor.md

 ```

-Additionally, the corrosponding Contour and Harbor Supervisor Service YAMsL needs to be updated with the new Bootstrap registry valid location -
+Additionally, the corresponding Contour and Harbor Supervisor Service YAMsL needs to be updated with the new Bootstrap registry valid location -

 ```yaml
 # Contour.yaml